judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-20-porto-seguro-brazil-travel-guide.markdown

 There are other watercraft activities like the banana ride and parasailing, which I also did.
 All of this is easily accessible from any beach in Porto Seguro and is quite affordable, so **I highly recommend that you do it too**!

-{% cloudinary default /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Historic-Center-Clouds.jpg alt="Porto Seguro, Bahia, Brazil, Historic Center Clouds" description="Porto Seguro, Bahia, Brazil, Historic Center Clouds.
+{% cloudinary /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Historic-Center-Clouds.jpg alt="Porto Seguro, Bahia, Brazil, Historic Center Clouds" description="Porto Seguro, Bahia, Brazil, Historic Center Clouds.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Where to get more information about Porto Seguro

 For more information about visiting Porto Seguro, [check out this page on VisitBrasil.com](http://www.visitbrasil.com/en/destinos/porto-seguro/)!

 **I would love to hear** about your time in Porto Seguro, or how you think this compares to other beach destinations.
-Please leave a comment below, or, you may **reach out to me directly** on Twitter at [@judsonlmoore](http://twitter.com/judsonlmoore).
+Please leave a comment below, or, you may **reach out to me directly** on Twitter at [@judsonlmoore](https://twitter.com/judsonlmoore).